cryptoChaosDev/mooza_dev/deployment/FIX_POSTS_ENDPOINT.md

 ## What the Script Does

 ### 1. Fixes Posts Endpoint Implementation
-The script updates the `/profile/posts` endpoint in `backend/src/routes/profile.ts` to avoid using Sequelize's `include` feature:
+The script updates the `/profile/posts` endpoint in `backend/src/routes/profile.ts` to fix the TypeScript error and avoid using Sequelize's `include` feature:

 ```typescript
 // Get all posts (from friends and self)